-Maybe one day, William will take an interest in my work and say he loves what I’m writing, that it matters to him too and want to join me in this quest.
+Maybe one day, William will take an interest in this work and it will matters to him too.
+Perhaps he will want to join me in this quest, or start his own.
 If he does, he will make an amazing advocate!
-His footsteps are for him to make though and I will support him in whatever he chooses to do in his life.
+His footsteps are for him to make though and I will support him in whatever he chooses to do with his life.

 In the meantime my job is to ensure that he develops an authentically positive Autistic identity and as I write about our lives, to use the same litmus test every time.
 This test is in the form of a question to myself: If my son reads this at any point in the future, will he feel loved, honoured and respected in the Narrative?
 If the answer is yes, I press share.

 But the issue of remaining anonymous makes it difficult for me to connect with others at times, for not everyone is comfortable with me being unknown.
 And I appreciate that, I really do.